Note on the definitions of branching ratios of overlapping resonances: Introduction

-The note is organized as follows: after this short Introduction and after defining some basic quantities, we give formulae used so far to calculate branching ratios.
-Next we give formulae how to define branching ratios from residues.
-Fits within the Bonn-Gatchina (BnGa) frame to a large number of reactions are used to determine branching ratios for some low-mass resonances.
-We conclude with the recommendation how to define branching ratios.
+The note is organized as follows: after this short introduction and after defining some basic quantities, we give formulae used so far to calculate branching ratios.
+Within the Bonn-Gatchina (BnGa) framework, fits to a large number of reactions are used to determine branching ratios for some low-mass resonances using different methods for its determination.
+First, for simple cases, a conventional definition is used.
+Then, branching ratios are defined for overlapping resonances.
+Wide resonances close to the threshold may require integration, for which expressions are given.
+Next, we recall formulae defining branching ratios from the residues of the resonance poles and show that these familiar definitions may need modifications when resonances are close to thresholds, as in the $f_0(980)$ case.
+We illustrate these modified definitions with a simple toy model providing a novel relation between residues and branching ratios.
+We then apply this relation to the realistic case of the $f_0(980)$.
+We conclude with recommendations for the definition of branching ratios.